lawrencerowland/lawrencerowland.github.io/_posts/2020-05-07-Data-models-for-Project-Portfolios.md

 ## What is a Data model ?

-The data model is what project attributes are consistently recorded and tracked in a given portfolio.
+-The data model is what project attributes are consistently recorded and tracked in a given portfolio.

-For example, most projects will have data recorded for Scope, cost and schedule.
+-For example, most projects will have data recorded for Scope, cost and schedule.

-It is often shown as a data schema.
+-It is often shown as a data schema.

-If the data is held in a relational database, then you may see shown as a series of tables, and joins between tables.
+-If the data is held in a relational database, then you may see shown as a series of tables, and joins between tables.

 ## Where can we find the data model for our current portfolio ?

 In most portfolios, the data model is either:
 1. implicit, and more or less the list of project attributes in a project spreadsheet
 2. implied by the project /portfolio management software used